vitalets/global-cache/README.md

 });
 ```

-If the response depends on query parameters or body, you should add these value to the key:
+If the response depends on query parameters or body, you should add these value to the cache key:

 ```ts
 await page.route('/api/cats/**', (route, req) => {